 Dr. Gottman’s long-term study of newlywed couples revealed that:

 “Even in the first few months of marriage, men who allow their wives to influence them have happier marriages, and are less likely to divorce than men who resist their wives’ influence.
 Statisistically speaking, when a man is not willing to share power with his partner, there is an 81% chance that his marriage will self-destruct.”

 It does not suggest that men should give up all their power and become subservient to their wives, but it does reveal that the happiest, most stable marriages were those where the husbands did not resist power sharing and decision making with his spouse.
 Sounds pretty simple, right?
 There’s more to it and they are all found in the book.
-Or you can attend a Seven Principles Program (7PP) workshop conducted in your city.

 Having a happy marriage is important because it has a proportional effect on parenting.
 When your marriage is not going well, your parenting skills and your children will suffer.
 The adults in the most successful families do not neglect marital problems.
 They routinely examine their relationship and how it can be improved.
 Sometimes children are a convenient excuse for not dealing with serious marital difficulties.
 They think, “The kids require so much of our attention now; once they’re grown, we’ll have a lot of time to talk about the problems we have in our own relationship.”
 But that is a prescription for marital and parenting disaster.